Moffat Tunnel: Water tunnel

 The pilot bore was leased to the City of Denver for use as a water tunnel to divert water east from the Colorado River Basin under the Continental Divide to the urban areas of the eastern slope.
 The pilot bore was enlarged to a diameter of 10.5 ft, giving it a carrying capacity of 1280 cuft/s, and water diversion began in 1936.
-In 1979 the water tunnel was sold by the Moffat Tunnel Improvement District to the city.
+In 1979, the water tunnel was sold by the Moffat Tunnel Improvement District to the city.
 Since the 1940s, the tunnel has also conveyed water for the city of Englewood.

 Some of the water flowing through the Moffat Tunnel to Denver actually crosses the Continental Divide three times.
-This water originates in the city's Williams Fork collection system, from which it passes east across the continental divide through the Gumlick Tunnel under Jones Pass, into the basin of Clear Creek.
-This water then flows north across the continental divide through the Vasquez Tunnel into the valley of the Fraser River before reaching the Moffat Tunnel.
+This water originates in the city's Williams Fork collection system, from which it passes east across the Continental Divide through the Gumlick Tunnel under Jones Pass, into the basin of Clear Creek.
+This water then flows north across the Continental Divide through the Vasquez Tunnel into the valley of the Fraser River before reaching the Moffat Tunnel.

 East Portal Camp Cabins

-On Thursday, January 30, 2020, the five remaining East Portal Camp Cabins (located at the East Portal of the Moffat Tunnel adjacent to Rollins Pass) were classified by Colorado Preservation, Inc. as one of Colorado's Most Endangered Places.
+On January 30, 2020, the five remaining East Portal Camp Cabins (located at the East Portal of the Moffat Tunnel adjacent to Rollins Pass) were classified by Colorado Preservation as one of Colorado's Most Endangered Places.
+In the spring of 2023, the Gilpin County Historic Preservation Commission's Vice Chair, B. Travis Wright, nominated these cabins to become a Gilpin County local historic landmark.
+On June 13, 2023, the designation of the East Portal Camp Cabins was unanimously approved for local landmark designation, by a vote of 3–0.